Echolife Australia Juicer Buying Guide

 The smaller the feeding chute, the smaller you have to cut produce and the longer the prep time.
 If you plan to juice large quantities at once, a larger feeding chute will save you a lot of time.

 All the juicers in the Kuvings range have the patented 'wide-mouth' chute, which ranges from 75 to 88 mm in diameter depending on the model.
-You will be able to cut your produce in larger pieces if you choose one of these models - one exception being celery which is notoriously difficult to juice and that we recommend you always cut into small pieces (after having removed the strings), no matter the size of the chute.
+You will be able to cut your produce in larger pieces if you choose one of these models - one exception being celery which is notoriously difficult to juice and that we recommend you always cut into small pieces, no matter the size of the chute.

 If the size of the feeding chute is not an important factor, more options will open up with horizontal 'nutrition centre' juicers from brands like Omega and Angel.
 These will be preferable if you are looking for more than a juicer, to help with food prep and other recipes.